Football Frenzy: Gameplay

 Football Frenzy is an American football game similar to Touch Down Fever and other similar golf titles from the era, where players compete in matches against either AI-controlled opponents on a single-player tournament mode or against other human players in a two-player versus mode.
 Most of the rules from the sport are present in the title, following the same basic gameplay featured in other football simulators including the ability of tackling players and lob the oval-shaped football into the goalpost, though the game provides a faster pace and a more arcade-style approach of the sport instead.
 When playing solo, players compete against seven rival teams by choosing any of the ten selectable teams in order to become champion of the season.
 Due to the lack of an NFL license, all of the teams featured are fictional.
 If a memory card is present, the players are allowed to save their progress and resume into the last match the game saved at.

 Release

 Football Frenzy was initially first launched for arcades on January 31, 1992, becoming the only football title released on Neo Geo by SNK.
 The game was then released for Neo Geo AES during the same time period a month later.
 The title was later re-released for the Neo Geo CD on September 9, 1994 as one of the launch titles for the system, with minimal changes compared to the original MVS and AES versions.
-It has received a re-release in recent years on various digital distribution platforms such as the PlayStation Network, Nintendo eShop and Xbox Live by HAMSTER Corporation.
+Hamster Corporation re-released the game as part of their ACA Neo Geo series for the PlayStation 4, Xbox One, Nintendo Switch, Windows, Android and iOS.
 It was also recently included in the international version of the Neo Geo mini.